samber/slog-sentry/README.md

 | "request"        | any               | `*http.Request` |
 | other attributes | *                 |                 |

-Other attributes will be injected in `extra` Sentry field.
+Other attributes will be injected in `context` Sentry field.

 Users and tags must be of type `slog.Group`.
 Eg: